Conradina verticillata: Life history and reproduction

 Cumberland rosemary flowers from the middle of May to early June.
 The flower initially produces pollen for up to a day before the female parts become receptive.
 It is mainly pollinated by bumblebees and honeybees.
 Unpollinated flowers will last for a week.
 Pollinated flowers will fall off in two days.

 Seeds mature in the middle of June.
 They are dark brown and 1 mm in diameter.
 Various studies report low seed viability.
 Roulston (1994) found that less than 10% of seeds germinate.
 A later study by Albrecht and Penago (2012) reported a higher percentage of 26%.
 The poor seed development may be attributed to the Cumberland rosemary's clonal nature.
 Pollinating insects transport pollen between nearby flowers, which are actually the same genetic individual.
 However, even with outcrossing, seed viability remains low.

 The germination process takes two weeks, and it more likely to happen in warmer temperatures.

-Cumberland rosemary is only triploid species in the Conradina genus.
+Cumberland rosemary is the only triploid species in the Conradina genus.